google-research/tensor2robot/README.md

 ## Disclaimer

 This is not an official Google product.
 External support not guaranteed.
-Please file a GitHub issue before working on a pull request.
+The API may change subject to Alphabet needs.
+File a GitHub issue if you have questions.